Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-Moe Newborough's median income among taxpayers in financial year 2022 was $46,308.
-The average income stood at $56,401 during this period.
-Comparatively, Rest of Vic.'s median and average incomes were $48,741 and $60,693 respectively.
-By March 2025, estimates suggest the median income would be approximately $50,990, and the average income around $62,103, based on a 10.11% growth in wages since financial year 2022.
-According to 2021 Census figures, incomes in Moe Newborough fall between the 4th and 10th percentiles nationally for households, families, and individuals.
-Income analysis shows that the largest segment comprises 29.5% of residents earning $400-$799 weekly.
-This is unlike broader area patterns where the dominant income bracket is $1,500-$2,999 with 30.3%.
-With 40.2% earning under $800 per week, Moe Newborough faces significant income constraints impacting local spending habits.
-After housing costs, only 13.9% of income remains, ranking at the 6th percentile nationally.
+Moe - Newborough SA2's median income among taxpayers in financial year 2022 was $46,308.
+The average income stood at $56,401 during the same period.
+These figures are lower than Rest of Vic.'s median and average incomes of $48,741 and $60,693 respectively.
+Based on Wage Price Index growth from financial year 2022 to September 2025, estimated current median income is approximately $51,939, while the average stands at around $63,259.
+According to 2021 Census figures, incomes in Moe - Newborough fall between the 4th and 10th percentiles nationally for households, families, and individuals.
+Income analysis shows that the largest segment comprises 29.5% earning $400-$799 weekly, with 5,476 residents falling into this category.
+This differs from broader area patterns where $1,500-$2,999 is the dominant income bracket at 30.3%.
+In Moe - Newborough, 40.2% earn under $800 per week, indicating significant income constraints that impact local spending patterns.
+After accounting for housing costs, 86.1% of income remains, ranking at only the 6th percentile nationally.

 Frequently Asked Questions - Income